vicsz/spring-cloud-lab/readme.md

 Something else is already using the specified port in the _application.properties_ file.
 You can either terminate it, or change the port to something else in the properties file.
 Via a browser, you can check what is currently using the port.

+### Project is not opening correctly in your IDE (including jav files are not accessible)

+Ensure that your are __importing__ the project via Maven Pom.xml ,  instead of just opening files in your IDE.
+Importing will ensure that the IDE correctly configured the project for Java Development.
+Using Eclipse , you will need to open up the Maven subcategory when importing the project.

 ## 0 - Initial setup
 ### Create the root project directory
 ```sh